jeffwilcox/wp-thememanager/README.md

 A built assembly is also available on NuGet, PhoneThemeManager.

+# NuGet Binary

+The binary is super easy to use.
+With NuGet just add the PhoneThemeManager package reference.

+# NuGet Source File

+Instead of adding yet another assembly to your project, just add the single source file (or add it to your existing shared library, etc.) by using the PhoneThemeManager.Source package.

 ## License

 Licensed under the Apache License, Version 2.0 (the "License");